-- 6.9 The Organization\ shall not convert natural forest\ to plantations\, nor natural forests\ or plantations\ on sites directly converted from natural forest\ to non-forest\ land use, except when the conversion: - a) Affects a very limited portion\ of the area of the Management Unit\, and - b) Will produce clear, substantial, additional, secure long-term conservation\ benefits in the Management Unit\, and - c) Does not damage or threaten High Conservation Values\, nor any sites or resources necessary to maintain or enhance those High Conservation Values\.
-(C6.10 P&C V4 and Motion 2014#7) - 6.9.1 There is no conversion of natural forest\ to plantations\, nor conversion of natural forests\ to non-forest\ land use, nor conversion of plantations\ on sites directly converted from natural forest\ to non-forest\ land use, except when the conversion: - 1) Affects a very limited portion\ of the Management Unit\, and - 2) The conversion will produce clear, substantial, additional, secure, long-term conservation\ benefits in the Management Unit\; and - Does not damage or threaten High Conservation Values\, nor any sites or resources necessary to maintain or enhance those High Conservation Values\. - 6.10 Management Units\ containing plantations\ that were established on areas converted from natural forest\ after November 1994 shall not qualify for certification, except where: - a) Clear and sufficient evidence is provided that The Organization\ was not directly or indirectly responsible for the conversion, or - b) The conversion affected a very limited portion\ of the area of the Management Unit\ and is producing clear, substantial, additional, secure long-term conservation\ benefits in the Management Unit\.
-(C10.9 P&C V4) - 6.10.1 Based on Best Available Information\, accurate data is compiled on all conversions since 1994. - 6.10.2 Areas converted from natural forest\ to plantation\ since November 1994 are not certified, except where: - 1) The Organization\ provides clear and sufficient evidence that it was not directly or indirectly responsible for the conversion; or - 2) The conversion is producing clear, substantial, additional, secure, long-term conservation\ benefits in the Management Unit\; and - 3) The total area of plantation\ on sites converted from natural forest\ since November 1994 is less than 5% of the total area of the Management Unit\.
+- 6.9 The Organization shall not convert natural forest or High Conservation Value areas to plantations or to non-forest land-use, nor transform plantations on sites directly converted from natural forest to non-forest land-use, except when the conversion: - a) Affects a very limited portion of the Management Unit, and - b) Will produce clear, substantial, additional, secure long-term conservation and social benefits in the Management Unit, and - c) Does not damage or threaten High Conservation Values, nor any sites or resources necessary to maintain or enhance those High Conservation Values. - 6.9.1 There is no conversion of natural forest or High Conservation Value Areas to plantations, or to non-forest land-use, nor transformation of plantations on sites directly converted from natural forest to non-forest land-use, except when it: - 1) Affects a very limited portion of the Management Unit, and - 2) Will produce clear, substantial, additional, secure, long-term conservation and social benefits in the Management Unit, and - Does not damage or threaten High Conservation Values, nor any sites or resources necessary to maintain or enhance those High Conservation Values.

+Verifiers: Records of forest establishment; Satellite and photographic imagery of historical land use.

+- 6.10 Management Units containing plantations that were established on areas converted from natural forest between 1 December 1994 and 31 December 2020 shall not qualify for certification, except where: - a) The conversion affected a very limited portion of the Management Unit and is producing clear, substantial, additional, secure long-term conservation benefits in the Management Unit, or - b) The Organization which was directly or indirectly involved in the conversion demonstrates restitution of all social harms and proportionate remedy of environmental harms as specified in the applicable FSC Remedy Framework, or - c) The Organization which was not involved in the conversion but has acquired Management Units where conversion has taken place demonstrates restitution of priority social harms and partial remedy of environmental harms as specified in the applicable FSC Remedy Framework. - 6.10.1 Based on Best Available Information, accurate data is compiled on all conversions between 1 December 1994 and 31 December 2020 within the Management Unit. - 6.10.2 Areas converted from natural forest to plantation between 1 December 1994 and 31 December 2020 are not certified, except where: - The conversion affected a very limited portion of the Management Unit and is producing clear, substantial, additional, secure long-term conservation benefits in the Management Unit, or - 2) The Organization which was directly or indirectly involved in the conversion demonstrates restitution of all social harms and proportionate remedy of environmental harms as specified in the applicable FSC Remedy Framework, or - 3) The Organization which was not involved in conversion but has acquired Management Units where conversion has taken place demonstrates restitution of priority social harms and partial remedy of environmental harms as specified in the applicable FSC Remedy Framework, or - 4) The Organization qualifies as a small-scale smallholder.